hamidgasmi/training.computerscience.cloud.aws/README.md

 		- Rather than connecting to it, performing diagnostics, fixing it and hopefully getting it back into a working state,
 		- We could just stop it and launch a brand new one from its known working AMI and
 		- Optionally investigate offline the failed instance if necessary or terminate it
-	- Scaling and High-availability: see [Auto scaling Groups](#hybrid-and-scaling---auto-scaling-groups)
+	- Scaling and High-availability: see [ASG](#hybrid-and-scaling---auto-scaling-groups-asg)
 - EC2 storge:
 	- General Purpose (gp2) is the default for most workloads
 		- Recommended for most workloads